saurabhasati3/P02_Trexis/README.md

 Contains:

-Login Screen
+Login Screen,
-Accounts list screen (with 3 fragments supported by bottom navigation bar) Transactions screen
+Accounts list screen (with 3 fragments supported by bottom navigation bar), Transactions screen.
+\n
 Uses:
-Hilt for dependency injection
+Hilt for dependency injection,
-Completely written in kotlin, coroutines
+Completely written in kotlin, coroutines,
-Architecture configuration MVVM
+Architecture configuration MVVM,
-Retrofit for networking
+Retrofit for networking,

 /**/
 The adapters are delibrately separated considering the changes needs to be done as per clients requirements (Came by experience)